-Youth Work Ireland and its 22 Member Youth Services work to develop the potential of young people, to strengthen communities in Ireland and provide quality youth services.
+Youth Work Ireland and its 20 Member Youth Services work to develop the potential of young people, to strengthen communities in Ireland and provide quality youth services.
 Young people are at the heart of the organisation and are supported with excellent standards in governance, volunteers, leaders, staff and services.

-Youth Work Ireland is an independent not for profit national organisation, established over 50 years ago with a Federation of local youth services run by local communities.
+Youth Work Ireland is an independent not for profit national organisation, established over 60 years ago with a Federation of local youth services run by local communities.
 Our services are closely aligned with Local Government, ETBs & CYPSCs working to form key strategic partnerships to deliver on national priorities.
-In 2011, Youth Work Ireland introduced a major new Governance structure, which is aimed at ensuring maximum membership involvement in our work while ensuring efficiency and transparancy in everything that we do.
+In 2011, Youth Work Ireland introduced a major new governance structure, which aimed at ensuring maximum membership involvement in our work while ensuring efficiency and transparency in everything that we do.

 The Youth Work Ireland Membership Charter sets out the context and standards to which Youth Work Ireland and its affiliated Member Youth Services subscribe and pledge to work together in a spirit of partnership.
 This is in order to achieve our common objective of supporting local communities to provide quality and Integrated Youth Services and supports to young people.
 The Membership Charter maps the governance structure of the Federation, the decision making mechanisms, the benefits and requirements of membership and the broad role of National Office.
 It also contains a dispute resolution mechanism for used in the event of internal stakeholders to the Federation requiring formal resolution of issues.

 Youth Work Ireland receives Exchequer Funding annually in order to support the implementation of national public policy objectives in the area of Youth Development and Youth Support identified in the Youth Services Grant.
 In accordance with the Grants Dispersal Policy the Board of Youth Work Ireland disperses a portion of the Youth Services Grant to Member Youth Services and retains a portion in order to fund the supports and services provided by the Youth Work Ireland to Member Youth Services.
-Youth Work Ireland's Service Level Agreement outlines the terms and conditions under which Youth Work Ireland will provide specified Services to its Member Youth Service or its affiliates through the support of the Youth Services Grant.
+Our Service Level Agreement outlines the terms and conditions under which Youth Work Ireland will provide specified Services to its Member Youth Service or its affiliates through the support of the Youth Services Grant.
 The objective is to provide a basis and framework for the delivery of high quality services that meet the needs of the Member Youth Service.

 Youth Work Ireland requires and expects the highest possible standards in Youth Services Provision, Finance, Governance and Compliance.
 The Service Level Agreement holds Member Youth Services accountable as recipients of the Youth Services Grant.
 Should problems be identified through the monitoring measures, an immediate process of performance management will commence.
 Failure to engage satisfactorily with performance management could lead to sanctions up to and including the withdrawal of funding and the withdrawal of membership of the Federation.